DSquaredd/UPESparkdevProj/README.md

 # UPESparkdevProj
-Code to control autonomous mobile robot and extinguish short distance single flame fire.
+Program to control autonomous mobile robot and extinguish short distance single flame fire.

 In Spring 2022 I was part of the UPE Sparkdev Robotics team, we designed and built a fire extinguishing robot.
 We used arduino to program motor control and used ROS with a LIDAR sensor to detect obsticles.